-July 13, 2006: Apple releases its first activity tracker, the Nike+iPod Sport Kit, which combines a portable music player and a smart pedometer.
+July 13, 2006: Apple releases its first activity tracker, the Nike+iPod Sport Kit, which combines Cupertino’s popular music player with a smart pedometer.

-The product marks Apple’s first step toward the kind of mobile health-tracking initiatives the company will investigate in the following decade — most notably through its iOS Health app and the Apple Watch.
+The product marks Apple’s first step toward the kind of mobile health-tracking initiatives it will investigate in the following decade — most notably through its iOS Health app and the Apple Watch.

 The rise of health tracking

-The launch of Nike+iPod Sports Kit coincided with a broad push toward health-oriented devices across the tech industry.
-Later that year, the Nintendo Wii would join the trend with motion-tracking games like Wii Sports, which sold more than 82 million copies.
+The launch of Nike+iPod Sport Kit coincided with a broad push toward health-oriented devices across the tech industry.
+Later that year, the Nintendo Wii would join the trend with motion-tracking games like Wii Sports.

-Nike+iPod Sports Kit: More than just a fitness tracker
+Nike+iPod Sport Kit: More than just a fitness tracker

 The software went beyond tracking steps.
-It also allowed users to check out statistics from past workouts and set fitness goals.
-Plus, they could hear (via a computerized voice that preceded Siri by five years) how far they had run, how quickly they were running and how far they were from their destination.
+It also allowed users to check statistics from past workouts and set fitness goals.
+Plus, they could hear (via a computerized voice that preceded Siri by five years) how far they had run, how fast their pace was and how far they were from their destination.

 “We’re working with Nike to take music and sport to a new level,” Steve Jobs said in a statement.
 “The result is like having a personal coach or training partner motivating you every step of your workout.”

-The Nike+iPod Sports Kit prefigured another shift in Apple’s policies, too.
+The Nike+iPod Sport Kit prefigured another shift in Apple policies, too.
 In the aftermath of the product’s launch, a report by University of Washington researchers highlighted a security flaw in the RFID-powered device that opened up the possibility of letting unwanted third parties track users without their knowledge.

-Today, user privacy is one of Apple’s core concerns.
+Today, user privacy stands as one of Apple’s core concerns.
 While the Nike+iPod didn’t bring about this shift, the pre-iPhone mobile device highlighted one of the big security issues that defined the past decade.

-Did you own a Nike+iPod Sports Kit?
+Did you own a Nike+iPod Sport Kit?
 Leave your comments and recollections below.